elyra-ai/examples/pipelines/introduction-to-generic-pipelines/README.md

     ![Configure environment variables](doc/images/configure-environment-variables.png)

     If a notebook or script generates files that other notebooks or scripts require access to, specify them as _Output Files_.
 This setting is ignored if you are running a pipeline locally because all notebooks or scripts in a pipeline have access to the same shared file system.
-However, it is considered good practice to declare these files to make the pipeline also runnable in environments where notebooks or scripts are executed in isoluation from each other.
+However, it is considered good practice to declare these files to make the pipeline also runnable in environments where notebooks or scripts are executed in isolation from each other.

 1. Declare an output file named `data/noaa-weather-data-jfk-airport/jfk_weather.csv`, which other notebooks in this pipeline consume.